-Data from the National Bureau of Statistics of China indicates that sales in the consumer food service market in China totaled approximately \$600 billion in 2017.
+Data from the National Bureau of Statistics of China indicates that sales in the consumer food service market in China totaled approximately \$650 billion in 2018.
 Industry conditions vary by region, with local Chinese restaurants and Western chains present, but the Company possesses the largest market share (as measured by both units and system sales).
-On average, competition in China is less intense compared to the United States, and branded QSR units per population are well below that of the United States.
-However, competition is increasing, and the Company still competes with respect to food quality, price, service, convenience, restaurant location and concept.
+While branded QSR units per million population in China are well below that of the United States, competition in China is increasing and the Company still competes with respect to food taste, quality, value, service, convenience, restaurant location and concept.
 The restaurant business is often affected by changes in consumer tastes; national, regional or local economic conditions; demographic trends; traffic patterns; the type, number and location of competing restaurants; and disposable income.
 The Company competes not only for consumers but also for management and hourly personnel and suitable real estate sites.
 Among KFC's primary competitors in China are restaurant chains such as McDonald's and Dicos.
-Pizza Hut's Western pizza-brand competitors include Domino's and Papa John's.
+Pizza Hut primarily competes with western pizza brands, including Domino's and Papa John's, as well as pizza brands developed in China.